fosterrath-mila/ift6759/agenda.md

 ## Deadlines

-- No deliverable for now, you should complete all the tutorials by __Wednesday January 16th__.
+- No deliverable for now, you should complete all the [readings and tutorials](https://github.com/mila-udem/ift6759/blob/master/tutorials/python-numpy-pytorch.md) by __Wednesday January 16th__.

 ## Agenda